MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

     - I love the evenings!
 Just saying. ${eveningTemplate()}
 ```

-#### Switch case
+#### Switch Case Default

-The SWITCH ...
-CASE ...
-DEFAULT construct lets you design a conditional template that matches an expression's value to a case clause and produces output based on that case.
+The SWITCH CASE DEFAULT construct lets you design a conditional template that matches an expression's value to a case clause and produces output based on that case.
 Condition expressions are enclosed in curly brackets - ${}.

-Here's how you can specify SWITCH ...
-CASE block in LG.
+Here's how you can specify a SWITCH CASE DEFAULT block in LG.

 ```markdown
 # TestTemplate